aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 <u>**Validate Association and clean-up**</u>

-In the workload account, validate the association using the below command.
+Back in the workload account and assuming its IAM role, validate the association using the below command.
 You should see two VPCs attache.
 The local vpc and the shared vpc.

 ```
 aws route53 get-hosted-zone --id <ZONE_ID>